Looking for gift ideas for your classroom or home? Here are some of my favorite gift guides:

 If you’d like to do some giving to groups or people, I like the following:

-- The Internet Archive – This non-profit crawls and archives past versions of websites (here’s Apple.com back when the iPod was brand new.
+The Internet Archive – This non-profit crawls and archives past versions of websites.
+For example, here’s Apple.com back when the iPod was brand new.
 It’s an incredible service that you don’t appreciate until you need it!
 When a site goes down, it’s gone forever, unless Archive.org has grabbed it.
 I’ve found several resources that disappeared using this service.
-Naturally they have crazy server and storage costs.
+Naturally, they have incredible server and storage costs.

-- Wikipedia – Maybe you’ve heard of this website?
-Such a world-changing free resource.
-If kids want to give back, this might be a worthwhile place to toss $5.
+Wikipedia – Maybe you’ve heard of this website?
+Such a world-changing free resource with no ads or creepy tracking.
+If kids want to give back, this might be a worthwhile cause.
+I do a monthly $5 donation – which, frankly, seems pretty miserly given how much I use Wikipedia.

-- Lisa Van Gemert speaks frequently of Kiva, a micro-lending tool to loan small amounts of money to people around the world.
-Give her article a read!
+Lisa Van Gemert speaks frequently of Kiva, a micro-lending tool to loan small amounts of money to people around the world.

-- Child’s Play is a charity that provides video games to children who spend their holidays in a hospital.
-Since 2003 they’ve raised nearly $45 million.
-Best of all, you can find a local hospital, search their Amazon wishlist, and give something the kids there really want.
+Child’s Play is a charity that provides video games for children who spend their holidays in a hospital.
+Since 2003 they’ve raised tens of millions of dollars.
+Best of all, you can find a local hospital, search their Amazon wishlist, and give something specific that the kids there really want.